efrick2002/efrick2002.github.io/blog/starling.md

 ## Acknowledgment
-We would like to thank the lmsys org for their support of evaluation and online demo.
+We would like to thank the LMSYS Organization for their support of lmsys-chat-1M dataset, evaluation and online demo.

 **✉ Correspondence to:** Banghua Zhu (banghua@berkeley.edu).

 ## Citation
 ```
 @misc{starling2023,
-    title = {title: "Starling-7B: Increasing LLM Helpfulness & Harmlessness with RLAIF},
+    title = {Starling-7B: Increasing LLM Helpfulness & Harmlessness with RLAIF},
     url = {},
     author = {Zhu, Banghua and Frick, Evan and Wu, Tianhao and Zhu, Hanlin and Jiao, Jiantao},
     month = {November},